AesaraB/mypaint-website/README.md

 # MyPaint Website
 This repository holds the source code and page data for [MyPaint.org](https://mypaint.org).
 It uses the [Hugo Static Site Generator](https://gohugo.io) and [Dart Sass](https://sass-lang.com/dart-sass/).

+The official MyPaint website repository is hosted on [GitHub](https://github.com/mypaint/website)

 # Adding content
 Page content is stored in the [pages](/pages/) directory.
 Pages are written in [markdown](https://gohugo.io/content-management/formats/#learn-markdown) and [extended by Hugo](https://gohugo.io/content-management/)
 ## Writing developer documentation